Stumpwork (album): Critical reception

-While praise has often been focused on Shaw, reviewers have also noted the quality of the intrumentals, primarily in relation to their interaction with Shaw.
-As said by Tom Pinnock in Uncut, "If the music and lyrics are both impressive, though, it's the interaction between them that makes Stumpwork such a triumph.
+While praise was often focused on Shaw, reviewers also noted the quality of the instrumentals, primarily in relation to their interaction with Shaw.
+As said by Tom Pinnock in Uncut, "it's the interaction between them that makes Stumpwork such a triumph.
 They work together and against each other, pushing and pulling, fighting arrhythmically or slipping into step as the moment demands."
-Elsewhere, Victoria Segal in Mojo wrote that "The band ... expand and contract around her with giddy invention", and Scott Dransfield of Under the Radar said "in consideration of her lyrical style and the band's knotty arrangements, it really coheres in a satisfying way."
+Elsewhere, Victoria Segal in Mojo wrote that they "expand and contract around her with giddy invention", and Scott Dransfield of Under the Radar said "it really coheres in a satisfying way."
 Hayley Scott of The Quietus was a bit more reserved in their assessment of the instrumentals.
-"Lyrically, Stumpwork triumphs over anything produced by their contemporaries, but that might have been to the detriment of the music, which bravely evades the instrumental vitality of their debut"; however, Scott would then add "But it is an album rooted in grief ... and with that knowledge, Stumpwork suddenly makes a lot more sense.
+"Lyrically, Stumpwork triumphs over anything produced by their contemporaries, but that might have been to the detriment of the music, which bravely evades the instrumental vitality of their debut"; however, Scott then added: "But it is an album rooted in grief ... and with that knowledge, Stumpwork suddenly makes a lot more sense.

 Overall, Dave Simpson of The Guardian found that, in contrast to Dry Cleaning's previous material, "everything is slightly more refined, melodious and focused."
 In The Irish Times, Siobhán Kane felt that Stumpwork "is richer, and with a surprising warmth at its core."
-One track in particular, the seven minute long "Liberty Log", caught the attention of a few critics: Rob Moura of PopMatters called it the "finest song and an arguable peak in Dry Cleaning's young body of work", while in Record Collector, Daryl Easlea believed the song shows "that there is plenty of scope for the group to survive their current flavour of the month-ness."
-Rating the album 9 out of 10, Ross Horton thought that "It feels as though the band are having a second go at a first impression, and it's a much more muscular and robust effort as a result, while also showcasing more colours, more ideas, more craft", concluding that "Stumpwork is an essential album, and one of the very best of 2022."
+One track in particular, the seven-minute long "Liberty Log", caught the attention of a few critics; Rob Moura of PopMatters called it the album's "finest song and an arguable peak in Dry Cleaning's young body of work", while in Record Collector, Daryl Easlea believed the song shows "that there is plenty of scope for the group to survive their current flavour of the month-ness."
+Rating the album 9 out of 10 for The Line of Best Fit, Ross Horton thought that "It feels as though the band are having a second go at a first impression, and it's a much more muscular and robust effort as a result, while also showcasing more colours, more ideas, more craft", concluding that "Stumpwork is an essential album, and one of the very best of 2022."